Camp Rock: Critical response

-Sequel and spin-off
+Sequels

 Camp Rock 2: The Final Jam

-After the great reception to the official premiere of Camp Rock, being the second most viewed Disney Channel Original Movie at the time, Disney confirmed a sequel to be produced in late spring 2009.
-Lovato, the Jonas Brothers, Martin, Canals-Barrera, Fathers, and Stoner reprised their main roles.
-Daniel Kash, Matthew "Mdot" Finley, and Chloe Bridges joined the cast in the new film.
-Camp Rock 2: The Final Jam premiered on the Disney Channel on September 3, 2010, reaching a total of 7.9 million viewers on its first broadcast, the most for a film on cable television in the year.
+A sequel, Camp Rock 2: The Final Jam, was released on September 3, 2010.
+Lovato, the Jonas Brothers, Martin, Canals-Barrera, Fathers, and Stoner reprise their roles, with Daniel Kash, Matthew "Mdot" Finley, and Chloe Bridges joining in new roles.
+Premiering on Disney Channel, it reached a total of 7.9 million viewers on its first broadcast, the most for a film on cable television in the year.
 The film was directed by Paul Hoen and written by Dan Berendsen, Karin Gist and Regina Hicks.
 It was shot in Ontario, Canada, from September 3 to October 16, 2009, filming scenes at the French River, Kilcoo Camp, The Kingbridge Centre, and Earl Bales Park.
-It was the last sequel of a Disney Channel Original Movie, until Teen Beach 2, in 2015.
+It was the last sequel of a Disney Channel Original Movie until Teen Beach 2 in 2015.

 My Camp Rock

 My Camp Rock, a singing competition based on Camp Rock, aired between 2009 and 2010.
 It had five international editions: a Scandinavian, Spanish, Benelux, French and British version, the original.
 It invited viewers to log online and make a video of themselves singing "This Is Me" and "We Rock" as a group, a duet or a solo.
 The competition was open to children aged 8 to 16.
-The best 8 entries were picked to participate in the TV show, and to attend a 4-day intensive Camp Rock-style singing and dancing workshop.
+The best 8 entries were picked to participate in the TV show, and to attend a four-day Camp Rock-style singing and dancing workshop.
 They had the opportunity to demonstrate their musical talent to the panel of judges through a range of music and physical activities.
-In the Final Jam, the viewer vote decided the winner.
+In the Final Jam, the viewers' vote decided the winner.
 The prize for the winner was to have their version of a song from the film professionally recorded and released along with a music video.
-The winner of the first British edition was Holly Hull, 14, from Camberley, Surrey.
+The winner of the British edition was Holly-Anne Hull, 14, from Camberley, Surrey.

+Camp Rock 3

+In September 2025, it was officially announced that a third film, Camp Rock 3 had entered production, with Lovato executive producing and the Jonas Brothers and Canals-Barrera reprising their roles.
+Principal photography began on September 15, 2025, in Vancouver, Canada.
+Filming wrapped on November 1.
+It is set to premiere on Disney Channel on August 13, 2026, and to be available on Disney+ the following day.